Grandiose Delusions

 MyHDL Interfaces ExampleWith the next release of MyHDL, version 0.9, conversion of interfaces will be supported.
 In this context an interface is any object with a Signal attribute.
 This can be used to simplify connection between modules and port definitions.
 For example, if I want to define a simple memory-map bus, the Signals for the bus can be defined as follows:

-class BareBoneBus: def __init__(self): self.wr = Signal(False) self.rd =...Designing a FPGA Micro Pt1 - Start The Clock
+class BareBoneBus: def __init__(self): self.wr = Signal(False) self.rd =...State Machine ‘v’ Micro in a FPGA

 Designing a system and considering if to have a FPGA in the first place is something a engineer should always consider.
 However one thing that people look to do is designing a microcontroller on a FPGA and in this post I want to consider why we would do it at all and what would be the real consideration for doing this.